 In 2005, Gibson received a grant from the Creative Capitol Foundation to travel and meet with traditional Native American makers around the country and observe their craft and culture.
 “Their choice of what they wore, what they make and how they make it, the communities they contribute to, and the way they view community, this is was really what I’d been searching for.”
 He began decorating punching bags in the styles and materials of the various tribes he had visited as a means of diffusing his own anger and personal struggle with identity.

-The most recent exhibition at Marc Straus contains many of these punching bags, a series of 30, which each possess their own intricate personality.
+The current exhibition at Marc Straus contains many of these punching bags, a series of 30, which each possess their own intricate personality.
 The materials used are sourced from a variety of sources ranging from the Native American Pow Wow circuit to reproduction jingle cones made in Taiwan.
 For Gibson, it’s not about attempting to recreate tribal techniques, patterns, or processes, it’s about channeling the meditative and healing experience achieved in the ritualistic craft process.